How to eat healthy when everyone around you doesn’t. This was the premise of a recent email I received.

 - Instead of the loaded potato ask for an extra side of steamed veggies

 - Pass on the bread basket and see if they can bring out a plate of veggies

 There are plenty of healthy swaps you can make.
 Build your plate around a source of protein, veggies, and healthy fat and you’ll be good to go.
-If the serving they bring you is huge ask for a to go box right away and out some in it before you get your grub on.
+If the serving they bring you is a huge ask for a to-go box right away and put some in it before you get your grub on.

-Try something new: I love checking out a new restaurant, grabbing some sushi with friends, or trying different food trucks our here in LA LA land but there are so many other ways to be social with the people you care most about.
+I love checking out a new restaurant, grabbing some sushi with friends, or trying different food trucks here in LA LA land but there are so many other ways to be social with the people you care most about.

 - Rock climbing